florentgiovannone/SEB-Project-3-front-end/README.md

 ```

 ## Wins
-After this project I now feel much more comfident developing a fullstack app using react.js and express.js
-I understand how a back end work and how all my end point are talking to each orther
-Also working as a pair trained me for the first time to work as a team. doing regular checkup with my teammate made a big difference
+Boosting Confidence in Express and comfirm the React work done before:
+- **First touch in backend developement:** I reaaly enjoyed working in express.js and getting the first expeerience with backend developement
+- **Building you own API with noSQL:** I found really fun a intuitive the no SQL form of building an API

+## Chanllenges
+The main challenge for this project revolved around implementing the "add to cave" functionality.

+The primary issue was ensuring the ability to push wines into a new array inside an array, while correctly targeting the corresponding part of the API for each user.

 ## Key learning/Takeaway
-1/ The main issues with then app arisen when we had to create the add wine to cave functionallity.
-To fix this we spent few hours debuggin first the backend to be able to add wines to the cave on insomnia and then we apllied it to the front end
+1. The main issues with the app arose when we had to create the "add wine to cave" functionality.
+To resolve this, we spent a few hours debugging first the backend to enable adding wines to the cave using Insomnia, and then we applied it to the frontend.

-2/ The second issue came with the change password functionallity.
-We needed to find a way to get the password from the datrabase and updated it hashing it again .
+2. The second issue arose with the "change password" functionality.
+We needed to find a way to retrieve the password from the database and update it by hashing it again.

 ## Bugs
-When adding a wine the user would have to close the modal to refresh the page.
-If this isn't done the user could add the wine multiple time which isn't great
+When adding a wine, the user would have to close the modal to refresh the page.
+If this isn't done, the user could accidentally add the wine multiple times, which isn't ideal.

 ## Future Improvements
--Have the possibility to add an image instead of a link when creating or updating a user or a wine, we wanted to do this with Cloudify but we lacked time and resources.
+- Have the possibility to add an image instead of a link when creating or updating a user or a wine.
+We wanted to implement this using Cloudify, but we lacked time and resources.
--Have the functionallity to contact other user
+- Implement the functionality to contact other users.
--Have the functionallity to follow other user and be followed by other users
+- Implement the functionality to follow other users and be followed by other users.
--Comment and rate each wines
+- Allow users to comment on and rate each wine.